 Length

 The length of a truck is a critical dimension that directly affects its carrying capacity and maneuverability.
 Longer trucks, such as semi-trucks, are able to accommodate larger loads but may face challenges when navigating tight turns or parking in confined spaces.
-On the other hand, pickup trucks with shorter lengths are more versatile for everyday use, making them popular choices for personal and commercial purposes.
+On the other hand, with shorter lengths are more versatile for everyday use, making them popular choices for personal and commercial purposes.

 When determining the length of a truck, manufacturers take into account various factors such as the intended use of the vehicle, the type of cargo it will carry, and regulatory requirements.
 For example, trucks designed for long-haul transportation often have extended trailers to maximize cargo capacity while complying with weight restrictions imposed by transportation authorities.